Sleep Apnea Treatment Plano, TX

 Epworth Sleepiness Scale

 We use the Epworth Sleepiness Scale to determine the level of daytime sleepiness.
 A score of 10 or more is considered sleepy.
 A score of 18 or more is very sleepy.
-If you score 10 or more on this test, you should consider whether you are obtaining adequate sleep, need to improve your sleep hygiene, and/or need to see a sleep specialist.
-You should discuss these issues with your personal physician.

 Use the following scale to choose the most appropriate number for each situation: